Repeat medication can be ordered:

 Prescriptions can now be sent directly to your pharmacy of choice using EPS2.

-You can choose not to nominate and if this is the case you will continue to receive your prescription printed on the green prescription paper.
+You can choose not to nominate and if this is the case your prescription will still be sent electronically and you will be given a token to take into any pharmacy.